sugarfixx/rest-service/readme.md

 # Lumen REST example

-A small example service set up with mongo db and RESTful resource structure.
+A small example service set up with mongo db and RESTful resource structure that shows pagination and some basic hypermedia concepts.

 ## How to run